dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 It could even happen that an application thread and a GC thread try to relocate the same object at the same time, in this case the first thread to relocate the object wins.
 ZGC uses an atomic [CAS](https://en.wikipedia.org/wiki/Compare-and-swap)-operation to determine a winner.

+While not marking the [load-barrier](#load-barrier) relocates or remaps all references loaded from the heap.
+That ensure that every new reference the mutator sees, already points to the newest copy of an object.
+Remapping an object means looking up the new object address in the forwarding table.

-The relocation phase is finished as soon as the GC threads have finished walking the relocation set.
+The relocation phase is finished as soon as the GC threads are finished walking the relocation set.
 Although that means all objects have been relocated, there will generally still be references into the relocation set, that need to be *remapped* to their new addresses.
 These reference will then be healed by trapping load-barriers or if this doesn't happen soon enough by the next marking cycle.
 That means marking also needs to inspect the forward table to *remap* (but not relocate - all objects are guaranteed to be relocated) objects to their new addresses.